Mark Anderson, US CPA & US Expat Tax Help

 FBAR & FATCA Specialists

-Foreign bank account reporting has its own compliance track separate from your tax return, with its own deadlines and its own penalty regime.
-We treat FBAR filing and FATCA compliance as a core practice area — not an afterthought checkbox.
+Foreign bank account reporting has its own compliance track, its own deadlines, and its own penalty regime.
+We treat FBAR and FATCA compliance as a core practice area — not an afterthought.

 04